-Figure 3: Historical Ethnic Borders, Centroids and Potential (Voronoi) Borders in Africa
+Figure 4: Historical Ethnic Borders, Centroids and Potential (Voronoi) Borders in Africa

-Figure 3(a) depicts for each ethnic group in the southern part of Africa its historical ethnic border and centroid.
-Additionally, Figure 3(b) depicts the centroids and the unique potential (Voronoi) ethnic borders associated with them.
+Figure 4(a) depicts for each ethnic group in the southern part of Africa its historical ethnic border and centroid.
+Additionally, Figure 4(b) depicts the centroids and the unique potential (Voronoi) ethnic borders associated with them.
 Our analysis uses these potential borders as an instrument for historical ethnic borders.
 Visual inspection suggests a positive correlation between the location of historical and potential ethnic borders, suggesting that potential borders predict the location of historical ethnic borders.
 We explore this association more formally in section 4.2, as well as the association between the length and number of potential borders and historical borders.
-Appendix C.1.14 shows the robustness of our main results to variations in choice of centroids and distance measure.